|

 and sorrow.
 A youthful marriage to John Lister, manager of a theatre in

-nine years later when she met "Sparky"--Spiro de Spero Gabriele,
+single--until nine years later when she met "Sparky"--Spiro de Spero

-a Greek-Russian emigré businessman.
-After a 4-year engagement, they were
+Gabriele, a Greek-Russian émigré businessman.
+After a 4-year

 composer (including "Maybe It's Because I'm a Londoner"), prolific

-lasted more than 20 years, but eventually faded due to frequent separations.
+partnership lasted more than 20 years, but eventually faded due to

-The couple married in 1981, and now live happily in Yorkshire.
+Bingley Building Society.
+The couple married in 1981, and now live

 26 December 2007 - It is reported that Pat has passed away.

-set of Come On George in 1939, bewildered Pat Kirkwood endured
+On the set of Come On George in 1939, bewildered Pat Kirkwood

-the usual Formby leading lady treatment: "no communication from George
+endured the usual Formby leading lady treatment: "no communication

-Formby--not even a cup of tea or a 'good-morning.'"
-She was soon
+from George Formby--not even a cup of tea or a 'good-morning.'"
+She

-told why.
-"Our director, a great fellow called Anthony Kimmins, and
+was soon told why.
+"Our director, a great fellow called Anthony Kimmins,

-who was apparently very jealous of George and still madly in love with
+Beryl, who was apparently very jealous of George and still madly in love

 scarecrow, because she must have suffered a lot of pain.

+director] solved the problem.
+Someone would leave the studio and

+telephone Beryl.
+'Telephone call for you, Mrs Formby,' floated through the

 set.
-[The director] solved the problem.
-Someone would leave the studio

-and telephone Beryl.
-'Telephone call for you, Mrs Formby,' floated through

-the set.
-All was ready to go, and I was instructed by Tony to 'Grab him
+All was ready to go, and I was instructed by Tony to 'Grab him and

 And so the leading lady plants a big kiss slightly west of the Formby